spatel81/burgerPy/README.md

 ## Feature

 ### Using CuPY to enable zero-copy, in-situ analysis
 In CuPY, `cupy.ndarray` is the counterpart of the NumPy `numpy.ndarray` which provides an interface for fixed-size multi-dimensional array which resides on a CUDA device.
-Low-level CUDA support in CuPY allows us to retreive device memory.
+Low-level CUDA support in CuPY allows us to retrieve device memory.
 For example,

 ```
 import cupy